apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-cloud.md

 ### Initialize Playground

-The following command deploys a Kubernetes service in the available region `ap-chengdu` on Tencent Cloud and installs KubeBlocks.
+The following command deploys a Kubernetes service in the region `ap-chengdu` on Tencent Cloud and installs KubeBlocks.

 ```bash
 kbcli playground init --cloud-provider tencentcloud --region ap-chengdu